3L0C/wk/README.md

 the type of hook, and finally the command the hook will run.

 The hook type has to do with the order the command will be run.
-The `before` hooks runs before the chord's command, and the `after` hooks run after the chord's command.
+The `before` hooks run before the chord's command, and the `after` hooks run after the chord's command.

 The `sync-*` hooks relate to how `wk` runs the commands.
 By default, all commands are run asynchronously to prevent a command from blocking `wk`.
 However, if the hook must complete before `wk` can proceed you can use the `sync-*`